-Keith Richards had a signature hit with his 'stud on the run' anthem, "Happy".
+Keith Richards had a surprise signature hit from it with his 'stud on the run' anthem, "Happy".

-That song is the obvious blueprint for John Cougar (pre- Mellencamp)'s boneheaded "I Need A Lover".
-But it also triggered this scorching riposte from LIZ PHAIR.
+That song is the obvious blueprint for John Cougar's boneheaded "I Need A Lover".
+But it also triggered this scorching riposte.

 Her response to "Happy" is a scalpel stripping away stupid male bullshit.
 After years of 'personal freedom' songs by selfish guys who just treat women like groupies, this song killed all that flat dead with a cold stare and a wounded heart.
 And it has a great riff, too!